Hanshan1988/hanshan1988.github.io/_posts/2025-03-03-llm-post-train-grpo-take-aways.markdown

 ---

 ## TLDR
 I've tried reinforcement learning (RL) techinique leveraged by DeepSeek on a specific training dataset to improve the reasoning capability of large language models.
-The conclusion is that though there are significant improvements over the base model, a lot of design choices and experimentation are needed for achieving effective and efficient RL as a critical post-training step in open weights LLMs towards reliably stronger reasoning capability.
+Though there are significant improvements over the base model, a lot of design choices and experimentation are needed for achieving effective and efficient RL as a critical post-training step in open weights LLMs towards reliably stronger reasoning capability.
 These choices include but are not limited to:
-* Choice of fine-tuning dataset (for the chat conversations and final answers)
+* Choice and format of fine-tuning dataset
 * Base model to perform RL on - pretrained base model vs models with instruction supervised fined tuning (SFT) + reinforcement learning with human feedback (RLHF)
 * Full fine tuning vs parameter efficient fine tuning (PEFT) methods (+ choice of finetuning hyperparameters in the case of LORA e.g. rank and alpha)
 * Whether to perform further chain-of-thought (CoT) instruction SFT first before undertaking RL - DeepSeek R1 did this but not R1-zero